syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-The `EUROCONVERT` function converts a number to euros, from euros to a euro member currency, or from one euro member currency to another using the euro as an intermediary (triangulation).
+The `EUROCONVERT` function converts a currency between the euro and member currencies or among member currencies using euro as the base currency, based on fixed EU (European Union) exchange rates.

-The function uses fixed conversion rates established by the EU.
-This function is available when the Euro Currency Tools Add-in is installed.